ansys/pyansys-dev-guide/doc/source/coding_style/pep8_best_practices.rst

 Naming Conventions
 ------------------
-It is important to use concise and descriptive names for classes, methods, functions, and constants for readable and maintainable code.
+To achieve readable and maintainable code, use concise and descriptive names for classes, methods, functions, and constants.
 Regardless of the programming language, you must follow these global rules to determine the correct names:

 #.
 Choose descriptive and unambiguous names.